We are driven by an ambition to make a real and sustainable difference towards the regeneration of deprived communities.

 Nancy worked in the charity sector for 15 years before joining Virgin Money Foundation as its Executive Director, latterly as Chief Executive of Oasis Aquila Housing, a homelessness charity based in the North East.

 She brings extensive knowledge of the role that charities play in effecting change in local communities and in delivering vital services.
-Nancy is Vice Chair of VONNE and a Visiting Fellow of St John’s College, Durham.
+Nancy is Vice Chair of VONNE, a fellow of the Royal Society of Arts (FRSA) and a Visiting Fellow of St John’s College, Durham.

 Richard is responsible for managing the application process and building constructive relationships with our beneficiaries.

 Richard has over twenty years experience in the sector working for both charities and funders.
-He has a particular interest in Social Investment and sits on the Board of The Key Fund in Sheffield.
+He has a particular interest in Social Investment having sat on the Board of The Key Fund in Sheffield.
 He holds an honours degree from Leeds University and a Masters in Urban Policy and Regeneration from Northumbria University.

-Rachel provides a range of grant making support to the Foundation.
+Rachel provides a range of grant management support to the Foundation and leads on the #iwill Take Action Fund.

 Rachel previously worked at Future Builders England, a social investment fund, before spending eight years working at Northern Rock Foundation.
 She holds an honours degree from the University of Northumbria and a Post Graduate Certificate in Grantmaking, Philanthropy and Social Investment from Cass Business School, London.